praveens-git-bit/PreDay_Ignite2024/getStarted.md

 ![Started.](GetStarted/Task6.png)

-2. If you see the popup notification to Restore pages, click on **close**.
+2. If you see the popup notification to Restore pages, click on  **"x"** close.

 ![Started.](GetStarted/Task7.png)